-Many developing countries lack the funding and resources to fully develop science capacity, and competitively educate students in STEM.
-Often, these countries suffer from brain drain and lose many of their best and brightest to developed countries.
+Many under-resourced groups lack the funding and resources to fully develop science capacity, and competitively educate students in STEM.
+For example, developing countries suffer from brain drain and lose many of their best and brightest to developed countries.

-We use multifaceted approaches centered around the use of science to transform the region.
-We harness the diaspora to recover skills and manpower lost through brain drain and provide opportunities for local personnel to come together to build up GenerationNext across the region.
+We use multifaceted approaches centered around the use of science as a transformative tool.
+We harness the skills and manpower of practicing scientists and provide opportunities to come together to build up GenerationNext.

 A passionate volunteer workforce has mobilized to design and implement science-based solutions to improve STEM education and scientific collaborations.
 Interest in STEM careers has increased, networks have been expanded, and collaborations are being explored.